Compliance

 Holding compliance study sessions (training)

-In fiscal 2023, we held 20 compliance study sessions (training) targeting management-level personnel (general managers, managers, section chiefs,etc.) from all Toyobo business sites including headquarters, branches, production centers, and at affiliate companies.
-We also held them face to face in conjunction with remotely as a COVID-19 measure.
-With members of the Compliance Department, HR and Labor Department, and IT Department serving as instructors, a total of 1,175 employees participated in these sessions, which covered topics such as management's role in preventing misconduct, preventing harassment, and cyber security.
-We have also created a video of the study sessions (training) edited for general employees, and distributed this to group companies.
+In fiscal 2024, we held 22 compliance study sessions (training) targeting management-level personnel (general managers, managers, section chiefs, etc.) from all Toyobo business sites including headquarters, branches, production centers, and at affiliate companies.
+We also held them remotely to make participation easier.
+With members of the Compliance Department, HR and Labor Department, and IT Department serving as instructors, a total of 1,172 employees participated in these sessions, which covered topics such as general compliance, business and human rights, information security, and legal systems.
+We have also created a video of the study sessions (training) edited for regular employees, and distributed this to group companies.

 Various other trainings

-Also, we have implemented discussion-type training activities for managers, focusing on topics that are of particular importance to the company, such as safety, quality, and compliance, from fiscal 2022 onwards.
+We also implement discussion-type training for managers, focusing on topics that are of particular importance to the company, such as safety, quality, and compliance.

 Seminar on gift giving and entertaining